Chart Color Schemes

 Charlemont is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Charlemont's dwelling structure, as per the latest Census, consisted of 98.2% houses and 1.8% other dwellings.
-In comparison, Non-Metro Vic.'s dwelling structure was 84.6% houses and 15.4% other dwellings.
-Home ownership in Charlemont stood at 10.5%, with mortgaged dwellings at 61.1% and rented ones at 28.3%.
-The median monthly mortgage repayment was $1,733, higher than Non-Metro Vic.'s average of $1,712.
-The median weekly rent in Charlemont was $415, compared to Non-Metro Vic.'s $335.
-Nationally, Charlemont's mortgage repayments were lower at $1,733 against Australia's average of $1,863, while rents were higher at $415 versus the national figure of $375.
+Charlemont's dwelling structure, as per the latest Census, was 98.2% houses and 1.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic. had 84.6% houses and 15.4% other dwellings.
+Home ownership in Charlemont was at 10.5%, with mortgaged dwellings at 61.1% and rented dwellings at 28.3%.
+The median monthly mortgage repayment in Charlemont was $1,733, compared to Non-Metro Vic.'s average of $1,712.
+The median weekly rent figure for Charlemont was $415, while Non-Metro Vic.'s was $335.
+Nationally, Charlemont's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing